The boundary of chaos for interval mappings: Introduction

 While we do not focus on renormalization in this paper, let us point out that by now it is not difficult to remove the condition that all critical points are non-degenerate from \cite{Sm2}.
 McMullen, \cite{McM2}, proved exponential convergence of renormalization acting on quadratic-like mappings, which are infinitely renormalizable of bounded type.
 This was extended to multimodal mappings with quadratic critical points by Smania, \cite{Sm2}.
 From the complex bounds of \cite{ClvSTr} and the quasiconformal rigidity of analytic mappings, \cite{ClvS}, it is possible to extend this proof to infinitely renormalizable mappings of bounded type in $\mathcal{A}_{\underline b}(I)$.
-Let us mention that using the {\em decomposition of a renormalization}, exponential convergence of renormalization for $C^k,$ $k\geq 3,$ symmetric unimodal mappings, in the $C^k$-topology, was proved in \cite{AMdM}.
+Let us mention that using the {\em decomposition of a renormalization} and building on the exponential convergence of renormalization of analytic mappings, exponential convergence of renormalization for $\mathcal C^k,$ $k\geq 3,$ symmetric unimodal mappings, in the $\mathcal C^k$-topology, was proved in \cite{AMdM}.
 Renormalization ideas figure heavily in our proof; however, we leave the investigation of the rate of convergence of renormalization (of, in particular, smooth mappings) to future work.

-We believe that the methods used in this paper can be improved on to extend Theorem~\ref{thm:main smooth} to $\mathcal C^2$ mappings with critical points of integer power; however, developing these tools would take us far from the goal of this paper.
+We believe that the methods used in this paper can be improved on to extend Theorem~\ref{thm:main smooth} to $\mathcal C^2$ mappings with critical points of integer orders; however, developing these tools (in particular proving the complex bounds for these mappings) would take us far from the goal of this paper.
 Since our proof of Theorem~\ref{thm:II smooth} depends on hyperbolicity of the quadratic fixed point of renormalization, extending this result to mappings with lower regularity would require a different approach.
 Let us also remark that our methods depend heavily on complex tools, so we do not obtain results for mappings with flat critical points or with critical points of non-integer order.